GTmac/HARP/README.md

 please choose the proper binary file according to your operation system.
 Currently we have the binary files under OSX and Linux.
 If you need to run HARP on a different platform, please let me know.

-# Evaluation
-To evaluate the embeddings on a multi-label classification task, run the following command:

-``python src/scoring.py -e citeseer.npy -i example_graphs/citeseer/citeseer.mat -t 1 2 3 4 5 6 7 8 9``
-Where ``-e`` specifies the embeddings file, ``-i`` specifies the ``.mat`` file containing node labels, and ``-t`` specifies the list of training example ratios to use.

 # Citation
 If you find HARP userful in your research, please cite our paper: